digital-asset/ex-tutorial-nodejs/README.md

 Finally, pass the `react` function as a parameter to the only call of `listenForTransactions`.

-The app is almost ready to start, there's only one tweak to make: before writing the code to react to transactions, in order for us to observe the transactions while running a single application, the code you wrote subscribed to the ledger from it's beginning (`LedgerOffsetBoundaryValue.BEGIN`).
-The next time you'll run the application you'll instead _tail_ the ledger subscribing to the end of if (`LedgerOffsetBoundaryValue.END`) so that you can only observe the live interaction between two running applications.
+The application is now ready to be tested with two instances running at once: we can now _tail_ the transaction stream instead of subscribing to it from the beginning by replacing the occurrences of `ledger.LedgerOffsetBoundaryValue.BEGIN` with `ledger.LedgerOffsetBoundaryValue.END`.

+Review the code before running the application.
 Your code should now look like the following:

     ledger.DamlLedgerClient.connect({ host: host, port: port }, (error, client) => {
         if (error) throw error;